 - Refrain from availing themselves of leave except on unavoidable grounds and as far as possible with prior intimation after making alternate arrangements, keeping in view their particular responsibility for completion of academic schedule.

-Teachers and Non-Teaching Staff.
+Faculty and Non-Teaching Staff.

 and the non-teaching staff.

-Teachers and Guardian’s
+Faculty and Guardian’s

 - Try to see that institution maintain contact with the guardians, their students, send reports of their performance to the guardians whenever necessary and meet the guardians in meetings convened for the purpose for mutual exchange of ideas and for the benefit of the Institution.

-Teachers and Society
+Faculty and Society

 - Recognize that education is a public service and strive to keep the public informed of the educational programmes which are being provided.